Pluriel

 Wasim Salman

-Professor of contemporary Arabic Islamic thought at the Pontifical Institute for Arabic and Islamic Studies (PISAI)
+President of the Pontifical Institute for Arabic and Islamic Studies (PISAI), Rome, Italy

 Diego Sarrió Cucarella